jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 fmt.Println(cache.Insert("world")) // Output: s:2
 ```

 This is all a little convoluted in order to show generics and the constraints that can be placed on them.
-Overall, you can go quite far with generics in Go, but there are a couple of limitations which you'll run into:
+Overall, you can go quite far with generics in Go, but there are a couple of limitations which you'll run into.
+Let's get into them:

-## No generic methods
+## Limitation 1: No generic methods

-The one place where generics aren't allows it on methods.
+The one place where generics aren't allowed is on methods.
 This prevents you from writing functions like `Map` or `Fold` on your new generic container types.
-For instance, this is not valid Go:
+For instance, I'd love to be able to write something like this, but it is not valid Go:

 ```go
 // Some data structure: